bekzodbuyukov/docker-experience/README.md

 `$ touch Dockerfile`

-After creating Dockerfile put in it the content below:
+After creating Dockerfile (image instructions' file) put in it the content below:

 ```# Pull base image
 FROM python:3.8.5